...

 After removing the shell, the egg white and yolk are treated, either together or separately, with one or more of these processes:

-1. Pasteurization: As with milk, eggs are heated long enough to destroy all pathogens.
-They usually are heated to a temperature of 60-65 degrees Celsius (140-149 Fahrenheit) for two to three minutes.
+- Pasteurization: As with milk, eggs are heated long enough to destroy all pathogens.
+They are usually heated to 60-65 degrees Celsius (140-149 Fahrenheit) for two to three minutes.

-2. Freezing: This must be performed only in an industrially controlled setting since the temperature must be maintained between 0 and -2 degrees Celsius (between 32 degrees and 28.4 Fahrenheit).
+- Freezing: This must be performed only in an industrially controlled setting since the temperature must be maintained between 0 and -2 degrees Celsius (32 degrees and 28.4 Fahrenheit).
 Deterioration of the egg’s properties results at lower temperatures.

-Egg products are recommended in foodservice establishments, whether a restaurant or a food truck, to prepare mayonnaise and sauces.
-Egg products help avoid salmonellosis and other intestinal infections produced by microbial contamination of fresh eggs.
+Egg products are recommended in food service establishments, whether a restaurant or a food truck, to prepare mayonnaise and sauces.
+Egg products help avoid salmonellosis and other intestinal infections caused by microbial contamination of fresh eggs.

 There are two types of egg substitutes:

-2. Partial substitutes include egg white, but not the yolk, which contains all of the egg’s cholesterol in addition to the above ingredients.
+- Partial substitutes include egg white, but not the yolk, which contains all of the egg’s cholesterol and the above ingredients.

 Due to their binding and emulsifying qualities, egg substitutes perform as well as eggs for most cooking applications, including omelets and souffles.